 Two Years of #BringBackOurGirls

-It’s been two years since Boko Haram abducted more than 200 girls from the Chibok Secondary School in Northern Nigeria’s Borno State.
+It’s been two years since an extremist group that is located primarily in Northern Nigeria abducted more than 200 girls from the Chibok Secondary School in Northern Nigeria’s Borno State.
 For the past 730 days, these parents have not heard any concrete news about their daughters.
 Our partners in Nigeria have shared the following report:

 Are they alive?
 If so, where are they, how are they and how have they spent each one of the 730 days since they were taken?
 None of the rumors that fly around offer any hope.